-After we did the double over them in our first season in the Championship in 2014/15 – winning 3-1 at Griffin Park and 3-2 at Ewood Park – things have gone their way ever since.
+After we did the double over them in our first season in the division in 2014/15 – winning 3-1 at Griffin Park and 3-2 at Ewood Park – things have mostly gone their way ever since.

 The following campaign, we drew 1-1 in Lancashire when Tom Lawrence cancelled out Lasse Vibe’s opener before half-time, in a match in which Marco Djuricin suffered an injury which kept him out for two months.